emartineznunez/AutoMeKin/docs/other.md

 {: .important }
 `etraj value`
 [`value` is an integer or string with no blank spaces; _only with MD-micro_ ; no default]
-If an integer, `value` is the energy (in kcal/mol) of the MD-micro simulations.
+If an integer, `value` is the energy, in kcal/mol, of the MD-micro simulations.

 If value is a range as in the example below, the energy is randomly selected in the given energy range:
 ```